joshSzep/therobotoverlord-mono/docs/business-requirements/16-queue-visualization.md

 ### Progressive Status Updates
 - **Initial**: "Citizen, your submission has been logged.
 Position #3 in the queue."
 - **Processing**: "The Committee is now reviewing your proposal.
 Maintain patience."
 - **Near completion**: "Your reasoning shows promise.
 Final evaluation in progress..."

+### Context-Aware Messages
+Commentary varies based on queue position, wait time, and submission type while maintaining authoritarian character.

+## The Overlord's Commentary:
+"Citizen, your submission awaits my divine attention.
+The queue moves in perfect order - first submitted, first reviewed.
+No favoritism, no shortcuts, no hidden priorities.
+Your patience demonstrates loyalty to the fair system I have decreed."
+- **Processing**: "The Committee is now reviewing your proposal.
+Maintain patience."
+- **Near completion**: "Your reasoning shows promise.
+Final evaluation in progress..."